decentraland/adr/docs/ADR-4-collections-architecture-in-L1-L2.md

 - Users will need to send a transaction for each collection to authorize the usage of tokens.

-- Third party marketplaces (OpenSea) will not know without any effort if the contract is an offical Decentraland collection in L1.
+- Third party marketplaces (OpenSea) will not know without any effort if the contract is an official Decentraland collection in L1.

 #### Alternative 2 ✅